All Episodes

 These things happen.

-I'm not gonna pretend like they don't.
+I'm not going to pretend like they don't.

-I'm not gonna cover it up and not look at it.
+I'm not going to cover it up and not look at it because this stuff does happen.

-And you have to be aware of the worst, to be grateful for where we are in the United States and what we have, but to also understand what to expect.
+And you have to be aware of the worst to be grateful for where we are in the United States and what we have, but to also understand what to expect.

 When you are in a fire, do you know how to act?